alecramsay/alecramsay.github.io/docs/_pages/now.markdown

 	imagine having a plot of the Pareto frontier for every pair of five DRA ratings dimensions.
-*	I'm scoping out another research project with Todd to learn who US voters think should win single-winner RCV elections with 3, 4, and 5 candidates and various mixes of ballot preferences -- our hunch is that no single electoral formula always does what people do.
+*	I'm scoping out another research project with Todd to learn who US voters think should win single-winner RCV elections with 3, 4, and 5 candidates and various mixes of ballot preferences -- our hunch is that no single electoral formula always does what people want.

 I welcome other potential research & coding opportunities.